-Designed to hold police officers and departments accountable and increase public trust in law enforcement, the LEWIS Registry is a trustworthy record of officer misconduct.
+Designed to hold police officers and departments accountable and increase public trust in law enforcement, the PMR is a trustworthy record of officer misconduct.
 The registry documents details such as excessive use of force, corruption, domestic violence, sexual assault, physical assault, harassment, perjury, hate group affiliation or falsifying a police report.

 “A national police misconduct registry of abusive, violent and corrupt police officers is necessary to ensure transparency,” said U.S. Rep. Karen Bass (D-CA 37rd District).
 “This will hold officers accountable to the people they are supposed to serve and protect, as well as prevent bad officers from leaving one department and being hired in another.”